 Dr. Jones describes why the Druckenmiller Center fills a critical need.

-Jointly led by our Chief of Thoracic Oncology, Charles Rudin, and our Chief of Thoracic Surgery, David Jones, and made possible by a $25 million founding gift from MSK Board Member Stanley Druckenmiller and his wife, Fiona, the DCLCR’s initial goals include:
+Jointly led by our Chief of Thoracic Oncology, Charles Rudin, and our Chief of Thoracic Surgery, David R. Jones, and made possible by a $25 million founding gift from MSK Board Member Stanley Druckenmiller and his wife, Fiona, the DCLCR’s initial goals include:

 - rapidly expanding our understanding of the biology of lung cancer through the support of basic research discoveries